MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/keywordkpi.md

 ---
-title: KeywordKPI Data Object
+title: KeywordKPI Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
-ms.service: bing-ads-ad-insight-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a key performance index object for a keyword.
 ---
-# KeywordKPI Data Object
+# KeywordKPI Data Object - Ad Insight
 Defines a key performance index object for a keyword.
 The object contains the historical performance statistics of the keyword for the corresponding match type, ad position, device, and network.

 ## Syntax